bertrandaltylya/lumen-boilerplate-1/README.md

 ## Running the tests
 - you can view integration [here](https://travis-ci.org/lloricode/lumen-boilerplate)
 - go to project directory.
-- run `vendor/bin/phpunit`, if you running this via `homestad`, you can run this through `ssh` via `phpunit` in current project directory.
+- run `vendor/bin/phpunit`, if you running this via [homestead](https://laravel.com/docs/5.7/homestead), you can run this through `ssh` via `phpunit` in current project directory.
 - `composer coverage` to see code coverage via `html`.
 - `composer -txt` to see code coverage via `terminal`.